section-engineering-education/engineering-education/content/articles/how-to-use-the-driving-scenario-app-to-create-scenarios-in-matlab/index.md

   - url: /engineering-education/how-to-use-the-driving-scenario-app-to-create-scenarios-in-matlab/hero.jpg
     alt: How to use the Driving Scenario App to Create Scenarios in Matlab Hero Image
 ---
-The Driving Scenario Designer app is used in designing synthetic driving scenarios.
-These scenarios are used in testing the automatic driving systems.
+The Driving Scenario Designer app is used to design synthetic driving scenarios.
+These scenarios are used to test the automatic driving systems.
 The tool is primarily applied in developing automatic cars since one can create all the scenarios using this toolbox.
 <!--more-->
 These applications include the creation of roads and adding actors into them.
 The mobile parts of the road are the actors.
 You can add scenarios using a drag-drop interface.

 Furthermore, you can add radar and sensors to your ego car.
 An ego car is a car that you are trying to automate while considering the surrounding factors.
 These sensors can generate the line boundary and maintain your car within the boundary.

 In this tutorial, we'll see how to use this App to create scenarios.
 We will create scenarios directly from the toolbox and programmatically from the command window.
 All these two different scenario creation requires this toolbox.